LuxChanLu/moleculer-sentry/README.md

 ## Usage

 This package uses Moleculer's tracing function to catch errors and send them to sentry.
-In oder for it to function properly, you need to enable tracing and use the "Event" exporter.
+In order for it to function properly, you need to enable tracing and use the "Event" exporter.
 To see how to set up tracing, please refer to the [moleculer documentation](https://moleculer.services/docs/0.14/tracing.html#Event).